Where classroom geology finally comes alive

 We then journey through Southwestern Utah to complete our final mapping projects.
 While there, we visit Zion and Bryce Canyon National Parks and the alpine basalt plateaus near Navajo Lake.
 Finally, we travel to the red-rock arches and Southwestern Colorado on our way back to Texas.

-The estimated cost for Texas in-state tuition and fees, including all lodging and transportation in university vans, is $3,000.
+The estimated cost for Texas residents tuition and fees, including all lodging and transportation in university vans, is about $3,700.
+For Non-Texas residents, use the tuition calculator to get a quick estimate of cost.

 Additionally, the following course is strongly recommended:

 The six-credit-hour field course usually starts in late May and concludes around the end of June.
 Because the student to faculty ratio is low, students receive a significant amount of personal attention.
-Check out our tentative Summer Field Camp schedule!
+View our tentative summer 2020 schedule for more information.